Professional Breeder

 As far as Patti's call for changing our language, again I am of mixed feelings.
 I like the idea of people elevating the status of animals from "property" to beings deserving of respect and care.
 I like this a lot.

 But is it realistic to give "equal rights to animals"?
 To insects?
 To vegetables?
-The real world...the biological world...is quite viscious.
+The real world...the biological world...is quite vicious.
 Remember "The Food Chain?"

 Civilized cultures have been working hard for centuries to improve our care of animals (as well as each other) and to minimize cruelty.